Snowflake-Labs/sfguide-getting-started-with-ml-observability-in-snowflake/README.md

-# Getting Started with ML Observaility in Snowflake
+# Getting Started with ML Observability in Snowflake

 ## Overview